markdoc/docs/pages/index.md

+---
-# Markdoc is a powerful, flexible Markdown-based authoring system
+title: Markdoc is a powerful, flexible Markdown-based authoring system
+---

+# {% $frontmatter.title %}

 > Built with ☕ at Stripe